 The biggest safety aspect we aim to communicate is that no one has to be on set if they do not want to.
 Despite all of our safety protocols and careful planning, there will still be people who are understandably uncomfortable with being around others.
 It’s true for Ducks, true for the crew and true for clients.

 This put increased importance on having a high-quality remote video village setup.
 Luckily, both of the studios we produced our work in, 2nd Cine and Resolution Digital Studios, had their remote offerings updated and detailed by mid-May.
-This allows remote clients and production team members to hop onto a Zoom call to see and hear what the camera sees and hears.
+This allows remote clients and the commercial video production team members to hop onto a Zoom call to see and hear what the camera sees and hears.
 This helps to get frame approved before rolling, aligns everyone on what’s on the slate, and lets viewers easily share production snaps (via screenshots) with anyone they’d like.
 Though there are fun aspects to being on set, it’s also pretty cool to produce a shoot while still wearing your PJs.

 Never ones to be satisfied with simply getting everything shot safely and calling it a wrap, Demo Duck wants to make sure we’re achieving our safety goals and soliciting any advice from those who joined us on set.
 That’s why we’ve begun sending out an anonymous survey to participants asking them about their experience and any deficiencies in our operation.
 Here are some up-to-date responses and, we’re proud to report we’ve received high marks thus far.